shsrivastava754/Book-App/README.md

 2) Install the dependencies by running the following command: npm install

-3) Create a .env file in the frontend folder and define the following environment variable:
+3) Create a .env file in the backend folder and copy the entire text written in "sample.env" file present in the backend folder.
+Paste the copied text into the       .env file created.
+Replace the variables by respective information.
-   REACT_APP_API_URL = http://localhost:<backend_server_port> ,
-   REACT_APP_GOOGLE_CLIENT_ID = <Client_Id_obtained_from_the_google_cloud_services>

-   Make sure to replace <backend_server_port> with the actual port number on which the backend server is running.

 4) Start the frontend development server by running the following command: npm start

 The frontend server will start running on http://localhost:3000 and connect to the backend server.

-# Step 4: Database setup
+# Step 4: Database and user setup
-1) Install mongoDb compass on your system.
-Download link: https://www.mongodb.com/try/download/compass
-   # OR
-   Create a new database on the Atlas MongoDB page: https://cloud.mongodb.com/
+1) Create a new database on the Atlas MongoDB page: https://cloud.mongodb.com/

 2) Provide the obtained URI of the database to the .env file at backend.
    Example: MONGO_URI = "mongodb://127.0.0.1:27017/myDatabase"

+3) i) Change the current working directory to the project's frontend folder by writing following line into the terminal: cd <project_folder>/backend ii) Write following line of code to register the admin user into the database: npm run setup

 # Step 5: Open the Application
 1) Open your web browser and visit http://localhost:3000.